NajiElKotob/Awesome-Power-BI/Power BI Exam DA-100.md

 * Create a paginated report
   * [What are paginated reports in Power BI Premium?](https://docs.microsoft.com/en-us/power-bi/paginated-reports/paginated-reports-report-builder-power-bi?ref=najielkotob)

+#### Create dashboards
+* Set mobile view
+* Manage tiles on a dashboard
+* Configure data alerts
+* Use the Q&A feature
+* Add a dashboard theme
+* Pin a live report page to a dashboard
+#### Enrich reports for usability
+* Configure bookmarks
+* Create custom tooltips
+* Edit and configure interactions between visuals
+* Configure navigation for a report
+* Apply sorting
+* Configure Sync Slicers
+* Use the selection pane
+* Use drillthrough and cross filter
+* Drilldown into data using interactive visuals
+* Export report data
+* Design reports for mobile devices

 ### Analyze the data (10-15%)
 #### Enhance reports to expose insights
 * Apply conditional formatting